Skip to main content

 tip

-Messages Supported for Synchronization Across Devices
+Messages Supported for Multi-Device Synchronization

-The following scenarios are considered status messages:
+The following are considered status messages:

 • Messages defined as status messages in RC's built-in message types.
 Built-in status messages include: typing status messages (RC:TypSts).